 I gave the organic bone broth a go as part of a gut healing protocol.
 Immune issues were affecting my health and in an attempt to keep me off medications, my health professionals mentioned bone broth.
 What I realize now (a few years later) is that healing takes time, patience, trial, and error.
 Looking back at being in the throes of a flare, how I wished someone a few years along in the process could have provided some reassurance and their experience (that healing is possible).
 Everyone’s experience is different, for sure, but changing my diet has been an amazingly positive experience.

 A great recipe for the upcoming soup season!
-Here is my favorite recipe for chicken stock (bone broth).
+Here is my favorite recipe for chicken bone broth soup.
 I usually use this stock in a favorite chicken soup recipe, but it can be used for any recipe calling for chicken stock or broth.
 This 3 ingredient soup is also a favorite!
 If you have time, I think the best broth is homemade and it is really quite simple.
 Feel free to experiment by adding a few extra carrots and celery, or perhaps other veggies.

 - Aids digestion

 - Alleviates the common cold

 After roasting an organic chicken, I will gather up and save the bones.
 Sometimes I put them in the freezer for a later date when the time will allow making bone broth.
 When making the stock (bone broth), I like to let it simmer all day, maybe 8 hours or more, which seems to deepen the flavor.
 The longer the simmering, the deeper the flavor and hopefully the healing properties will intensify.
 A slow cooker is a perfect way to let your bone broth simmer while you go about your day.

 Related: Roasted Carrot Soup

 Do you have experience with bone broth and its healing properties?

 Making homemade Chicken bone broth is so easy!
 Make a big batch and freeze some for later!

 - Bones from one organic chicken